Sarah can be contacted here, or by emailing her at leftbrainbuddha (at) gmail (dot) com.

 Sarah Rudell Beach // Short Bio

 Sarah Rudell Beach is a teacher, writer, and mother to two little ones.
 She is the creator of Left Brain Buddha, where she explores ideas and practices for mindfulness, and shares the challenges and riches in her journey to live and parent mindfully in a left-brain, analytical life.
-She is also the Executive Director of Brilliant Mindfulness, LLC.
+She is a Mindful Schools Certified Instructor, and is also the Executive Director of Brilliant Mindfulness, LLC.

 Her writing has been featured on The Huffington Post, Psych Central, Tiny Buddha, and Mamapedia, and she is a contributing author to The HerStories Project and Sunshine After the Storm.
 In her free time, she enjoys reading, yoga, dancing, and hanging out with her little Buddhas.